cloud-gov/cg-site/content/apps/limits.md

 The application cannot access more than the specified amount of memory.

-## Application Quota Options : Sizing
+## Application Limit Options : Sizing

 - The environment default of 512MB `memory:` is sufficient for most applications.
 Static sites and utility applications such as schedulers or loaders may require less.
 Use `cf app APPNAME` to check your application's current memory and compute utilization.